iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 ![](/img/data-as-code.png) _Data as code_

-This way data and models use the same change history as code, so you can [semver](https://semver.org/) the project as a whole (as normally done in software engineering).
-DVC can rewind ⏪ or ⏩ fast-forward the data needed for your project based on the metadata in Git, letting you focus on data science instead of moving files around!

 > To try hands-on data versioning with DVC, please follow the
 > [versioning tutorial](/doc/use-cases/versioning-data-and-model-files/tutorial)
 > 👩‍💻.

+This way data the change history of the the whole project (data and code) is in Git.
+DVC can rewind ⏪ or ⏩ fast-forward the data needed for your project based on the metadata in Git.
+You can focus on data science instead of moving files around!

 Major benefits of Data Version Control: